oakestra/oakestra-net/node-net-manager/README.md

 .
 ├── build/
 │			Description:
-│				Binary executable compiled files and build scripts ├── config/
+│				Build and instalaltion scripts
+├── config/
 │			Description:
 │				Configuration files used by the environment maanger and the proxyTunnel.
-These configuration files are used only │               for testing purpose to create a local environment without the need of plugging the compennt to the local orchestrator.
 ├── env/
 │			Description:
 │				The environment manager implementation resides here.
 ├── proxy/
 │			Description:
-│				This is where the ProxyTunnel implmentation belongs ├── testEnvironment/
+│				This is where the ProxyTunnel implmentation belongs ├── mqtt/
 │			Description:
-│				Executable files that can be used to test the Netowrk Manager locally.
+│				Mqtt client implementation for cluster service manager routes resolution and subnetwork management.
-├── mqtt/
+├── cmd/
 │			Description:
-│				Mqtt interface witht he cluster service manager ├── install.sh
+│				CLI commands
+├── handlers/
 │			Description:
+│       dispatching methods for container or unikernel network management ├── server/
+│			Description:
+│       http REST server for incoming requests from NodeEngine ├── logger/
+│			Description:
+│       implementation of the NetManager logging framework ├── utils/
-│				installation script
+│			Description:
+│       Just utility code
 └──  NetManager.go
 			Description:
 				Entry point to startup the NetworkManager